How to know when your loved one needs extra care

-- Is the home in need of a spring clean or a spruce up?
-Is the home not as clean and tidy as you are used to?
+- Is their home in need of a spring clean or a spruce up?

 Personal care habits

-- Does the person look a bit disheveled or seem like they need help showering, grooming or doing their laundry?
+- Does it seem as though they need help showering, grooming, dressing or doing their laundry?

 - Is your loved one easily distracted while driving?